Ticks: Protecting Your Family from Summertime Danger

 The big tick trauma everyone knows about is Lyme disease.
 It hits 300,000+ Americans every year and can cause anything from mild flu to painful meningitis and even chronic nerve damage, joint pains, fatigue and memory impairment.
 But, this summer the risk is greater than usual…because of mice!

-Long story short, Lyme is carried by deer ticks, but 2017 and 2018 are made worse with ticks from mice are adding to the threat.
+Long story short, Lyme is carried by deer ticks, but recently mice have added to the threat.
 A 2015 acorn boom created a rodent population surge, and those mice carry Lyme-laden ticks that eventually make it to your children.

 So, it’s time for a refresher on how to prevent against ticks and the diseases they carry.